milvus-io/milvus/tests/benchmark/README.md

    2. Prepare data:

-      if we need to use the sift/deep dataset as the raw data input, we need to mount NAS and update `RAW_DATA_DIR` in `config.py`, the example mount command:
+      if we need to use the sift/deep dataset as the raw data input, then mount NAS and update `RAW_DATA_DIR` in `config.py`, the example mount command:

    ```bash
       $ sudo mount -t cifs -o username=test,vers=1.0 //172.16.70.249/test /test